4000 Calories A Day Meal Plan

 The Bottom Line

-4000 calories a day diet is not for everyone.
-This kind of eating plan is best left for bodybuilders and athletes who truly need these many calories due to their high-intensity workout routines.
-For anyone looking to gain weight or muscle, it would be best to speak to a doctor or dietitian on the matter.
-These people will help you determine how many calories you can safely consume to help you achieve your goals without putting your health at risk.
+For anyone who is looking to gain weight or muscle, it is recommended that you speak to a doctor or dietitian.
+They can help you determine how many calories you can safely consume to help you achieve your goals without placing your health at risk.

 SOURCES: